CubanJew/msfs20_custom_spad_controller/README.md

 Microsoft Flight Simulator 2020 - Custom Panel Controller

 ### Description:
 Custom control panel for Microsoft Flight Simulator 2020 using SPAD.neXt as interface between game and Arduino microcontroller.
 Designed with A320 in mind.
+Panel is meant to be mounted to the side of Logitech G Flight Simulator Panel bracket.

 Supports:
 - **17 pushbutton with LED** (LED is controlled by state of control in the game).